crateio/distutils2/docs/source/setupscript.rst

     Either the author or the maintainer must be identified.

 (4)
-    These fields should not be used if your package is to be compatible with Python versions prior to 2.2.3 or 2.3.
-The list is available from the `PyPI website
+    The list of fields is available from the `PyPI website
     <http://pypi.python.org/pypi>`_.

 (5)